Why Meditation?

 Learn to Meditate

-Jangama Dhyana (Meditation)
+What is Jangama Dhyana (Meditation)?

 It involves concentrating the mind and sight by gently focusing our attention between the eyebrows and simply watching without thinking, imagining, or engaging in thoughts and visions.
 Jangama Meditation is unique in that it does not give the mind an object, such as breath, sound, or vision, to focus upon in order to fix the attention.
 Focusing between the eyebrows without an object of focus is important for meditation to advance.

-Jangama Meditation Technique
+The Jangama Meditation Technique

 To practice Jangama Dhyana, the meditation, Baba and his Guru, Shivabalayogi Maharaj, used for Self-Realization: